 - Password generator.

 - Form-filling (credit cards, address, vehicle information, etc).

 - 2FA options (TOTP generators, biometric login, and USB tokens).

 - Password sharing.

 - Password vault auditing.

 - Account recovery options.

-Some password managers include unique features as well — for example, Dashlane has a VPN and live dark web monitoring, Keeper has an encrypted messaging app, and 1Password has a privacy-protecting Travel Mode.
+Some password managers include unique features as well — for example, 1Password has a privacy-protecting Travel Mode, Dashlane has a VPN and live dark web monitoring, and Keeper has an encrypted messaging app.

 In terms of usability, a good password manager should offer intuitive apps for all major operating systems and web browsers, and it should make it easy to generate new logins, add information to your vault, and auto-fill saved information.